Bavarialex/ModBusMini/README.md

 # ModB mini

-This is for displaying PV inverter Data on a M5stack core2.
+This is for displaying ModbusRTU or ModbusTCP- (PV inverter) Data on a M5stack core2.

 Deutscher Text: <https://github.com/Bavarialex/ModBusMini/blob/main/German/Deutsch.md>